 (4) The execution of an attachment agreement does not preclude any challenge to the lawfulness or reasonableness of the rates, terms, or conditions in that agreement, provided that the parties were aware of the dispute at the time they executed the agreement and such challenge is brought within six months from the agreement execution date.
 Nothing in this section precludes an owner or occupant from bringing any other complaint that is otherwise authorized under applicable law.

-(5) A complaint authorized under this section must contain the following:
+(5) A complaint authorized under this section must be in accordance with WAC 480-07-370 and contain the following:

 (a) A statement, including specific facts, demonstrating that the complainant engaged or reasonably attempted to engage in good faith, executive-level negotiations to resolve the disputed issues raised in the complaint and that the parties failed to resolve those issues despite those efforts.